ToniWonKanobi/theoveranalyzed.net/posts/2016/8/13/kevin-conroy-is-the-best-batman-because-his-is-the-most-relatable.md

 It's a concept with which most of us can relate: an outward-facing [faker] persona, and an inward-facing [truer] one.

 For some people, there's no difference in what they portray outwardly and what they hold close to their heart.
-Those folks exist on a level that I've never been able to attain.
+Those folks exist on a level that I've never been able to achieve.
 See, deep down, I don't much enjoy interacting with other people, and would rather be by myself generally speaking.
 (But I have to be gregarious for work and most *away-from-home* life situations, so I do it and do it well.
 I just don't do it when I don't have to.)

 For most people, though, Conroy's Bruce Wayne / Batman is a familiar concept.
 Oftentimes, our fear of being perceived as different holds us back.
 We don't want to share our true selves, for fear that we won't be accepted.
 So what do we do?
 We create a version of ourselves that we think will be more acceptable to society.